isomerpages/moe-greenridgesec/_student-life/Curriculum/English and English Literature.md

 <li>
 <p><strong>Extensive Reading and Literary Appreciation:</strong> Champions
-explore diverse genres, attend theatre productions, and engage in dialogues with practitioners to deepen empathy, critical thinking, and creativity.&nbsp;</p>
+explore diverse genres, attend theatre productions, and engage in dialogues with practitioners to deepen empathy, critical thinking, and creativity.
+Through the KIDSRead Programme, they also share their love for stories with younger readers, nurturing confidence, empathy, and the joy of reading beyond the classroom.</p>
 </li>
 </ul>
 <ul>